metral/corekube/README.md

 **Note:**

 * For the commands listed, instead of using `$ cluster/kubecfg.sh`, use `$ /opt/bin/kubecfg`
+* You can assume that your Kubernetes cluster is operational if you've gotten to this point, so disregard the setup cluster instructions in the Kubernetes examples
 * After you complete the deployment of the guestbook, it could take a couple of minutes before the frontend nodes are accessible, so be patient.